daniellauding/qasa-lovable/QDS_DESIGN_SYSTEM.md

 ## 🧪 Contrast & Accessibility Rules

 - White-on-dark: When a surface is dark (e.g., `--color-brown`) or uses an image with dark gradient overlays, text must be white.
 Implement via `Typography` using `color="white"` and optional opacity classes (`opacity-80/85`).
+- **Never use dark text on dark backgrounds**: Dark brown, dark blue, or any dark surface must use white text for proper contrast
+- **Contrast requirement**: All text on dark backgrounds must meet WCAG 2.1 AA contrast ratio (4.5:1 minimum)
 - Icons on primary: use `--color-text-on-primary` for icons and text inside primary buttons and brand pills.
 - Icons on dark non-primary surfaces: use white (`text-white`).
 - **Icon styling rules**: